er-ant/agileLike-Board/README.md

 ```
 ### Methods:

-- `init(?incomingStatuses, ?data)`: Init a table.
+- `init(incomingStatuses, data)`: Init a table.
 Without params will init with data mock.